 December 2001 (STS-108)

 The Canadarm will be used to support this logistics flight and third ISS crew exchange mission (Expedition Four members Yuri Onufrienko, Daniel Bursch and Carl Waltz are going to replace Expedition Three members Frank Culbertson, Vladimir Dezhurov and Mikhail Turin).
 Endeavour will deliver the Raffaello Multi-Purpose Logistics Module to the Space Station.
-The Canadian Space Agency EVARM (Extra-Vehicular Activity Radiation Monitor) experiment hardware is part of the STS-108 manifest.
+The CSA EVARM (Extra-Vehicular Activity Radiation Monitor) experiment hardware is part of the STS-108 manifest.

 March 2002 (STS-109)